signal-kite/articles/check-list-for-landing-page.md

 - violet and green
 - light blue and orange.

-Of course, it's not necessarily to follow strict colors, but the tints could be selected in the same way.
+Of course, it's not necessary to follow strict colors, but the tints could be selected in the same way.

-### 5. Layout and overal design
+### 5. Layout and overall design
 If you are not a designer or don't want to hire a designer (or you can't) there is only one way to make a nice design: find a website you like and _borrow_ their idea.
 "Borrow" doesn't mean blatant copying, not at all.
-It means you may reproduce their findings at your design, but nothing more.
-Do not copy colors, CSS, texts.
+It means you may reproduce their findings in your design, but nothing more.
+Do not copy colors, CSS, or texts.

-2 great sources of inspirations: [Lapa Ninja](https://www.lapa.ninja) and [Landingfolio](https://www.landingfolio.com/).
+2 great sources of inspiration: [Lapa Ninja](https://www.lapa.ninja) and [Landingfolio](https://www.landingfolio.com/).

 ### 6. Logo
 If it's your first project it's totally fine to have a simple, homemade logo.
 Some ideas on how to create it:

 - hire a freelancer on [Freelancer](https://www.freelancer.com/)
-- use combination of letters
+- use a letter or a combination of letters
 - use icons
-- ask [Midjourney](https://www.midjourney.com/) to generate it.
+- ask [Midjourney](https://www.midjourney.com/) to generate it (you can generate about 25 designs for free).

 ### 7. Small elements
-Icons, dots, arrows can give your website interesting, fresh look.
+Icons, dots, an arrows can give your website an interesting, fresh look.
 But do not overuse them.
-Instead of icons, you also can use emojii.
-But it's a bit tricky: because they are just text symbols, they don't look appealing if using as a text.
+Instead of icons, you also can use emojis.
+But it's a bit tricky: because they are just text symbols, they don't look appealing if used as text.
 Instead, consider using the colorful version of them.
-Google fonts has an open-source [colorful Emoji font](https://fonts.google.com/noto/specimen/Noto+Color+Emoji).
+Google fonts have an open-source [colorful Emoji font](https://fonts.google.com/noto/specimen/Noto+Color+Emoji).

 We found these free icon sets the best choice:

 - [Tabler Icons](https://tabler-icons.io/) - 3400 icons
 - [FontAwesome](https://fontawesome.com/) - 2020 icons.

-Also frameworks, like [Bootstrap](https://getbootstrap.com/) - 1800 icons have their own icon sets.
+Also, frameworks, like [Bootstrap](https://getbootstrap.com/) - 1800 icons have their own icon sets.

 ### 8. Background
 Can be anything: an image, pattern, or just a color.
 Just remember that it should not distract the user's attention.

 ### 9. Fonts
-The main designers' rule is: no more than 2 different font families and no more than 4 different styles totally.
+The main designers' rule: no more than 2 different font families and no more than 4 different styles totally.
 You can find free and easy-to-use fonts at [Google Fonts](https://fonts.google.com/).

 ### 10. Using frameworks
 Frameworks are great but don't forget to change the design.
 We saw so many similar-looking websites that would look great if they would be different.
-Frameworks not only help make the website development easier and fater but also help with responsiveness.
+Frameworks not only help make website development easier and faster but also help with responsiveness.
 Some popular frameworks:

 - [Bootstrap](https://getbootstrap.com/)